Information for Recent Graduates

 In the current environment of on-line scams, you need to know the name of your loan servicer so you can set up your loan repayment without the fear of being scammed.
 One or more servicer will be in contact with you as you enter repayment.
 To find out which company is servicing your student loans, go to www.nslds.ed.gov.
 (You login with you SSN and your FSA ID) You WANT to be talking to these folks, especially if you are having trouble making your loan payments.
 They want to help keep your loans current and in good standing.
 Talking to your loan servicer might prevent hearing from the US Department of Education’s Debt Collection Service.

 Student Loan Re-Financing: As student loan debt has risen in prominence in the media and in legislative chambers, several businesses have created student loan re-financing products for both private and federal student loans.
 We are not endorsing these companies, but wish to inform you that they are options that may assist you with managing your student loan debt.
 Many of these loans offer lower interest rates, no loan origination fees, and an opportunity to pay off your student loans quicker and at a cost savings that could be substantial.
 They are however, credit based products, many with a required annual income that is above the average salary of a recent college graduate.
-These loans are also not likely to have the same loan forgiveness, deferment, or forbearance options required of lenders under the federal loan programs.
+These loans are also not likely to have the same loan forgiveness, deferment, or forbearance options required of lenders under the federal loan programs so be sure you know what you’d be giving up by re-financing your federal loans.
 Nevertheless, it may be worth your while to compare their terms and costs against your current loan portfolio.
 These companies include: